Cover Reveals Galore!

-Happy October, readers!
-Thank you to everyone who entered the Just Love Prints giveaway and congratulations to our winner, Stephanie.
+Happy December, readers!
+I hope all my American readers had a good Thanksgiving.
+Thank you to all who entered the “Pray with Us” giveaway and congratulations to our winner, Sharon G.

 What’s in this Edition: